wencolani/IterE/README.md

 ## DATASET

 There are four sparse datasets used in this paper, WN18-sparse, FB15k-sparse WN18-sparse and FB15k-237-sparse, which are in folder ./data.
-We also provide the axiom pool for each dataset together with their entailments.
+We provide the axiom pool version for each dataset together with their entailments.

+We also provide the code for generating axiom pools, please refer to axiomPools.py if you are interested in axiom pool genration or apply them to other datasets.

 ## CITE